• Skip to primary navigation

 The U.S. Canola Association is the only U.S. agricultural organization representing all industry segments, including farmers, processors, food manufacturers, exporters, seed companies and crop protection companies.
 Each membership segment has an equal voice in policy development and together they form a broader base for action on legislative, research and regulatory issues.
 Benefits of membership include federal representation, issues management, research and technical assistance, information and communication services.

-There are six types of membership:
+There are four types of membership:

 • Honorary Members are individuals appointed by the USCA board who have given outstanding service to the association or U.S. canola sector.
+They are not required to pay dues.

 Among producer board members, all U.S. canola growing regions are represented, including: